-The American Society of Safety Engineers Foundation, established by and in partnership with the American Society of Safety Engineers, generates funding and provides resources for scholarship, applied research, academic accreditation, and related academic initiatives in order to advance the safety, health, and environmental profession.
+The American Society of Safety Engineers Foundation, established by and in partnership with the American Society of Safety Engineers, generates funding and provides resources for research opportunities, educational advancement, leadership development, and related academic initiatives in order to advance the safety, health, and environmental profession.

 Research – a thought leader in the profession, the Foundation supports quality, ground-breaking research.
 We focus on risk-assessment, sustainability, and global governance, shoring up the profession for long-term growth and impact.
 Programs include the Liberty Mutual Research Fellowship, the Foundation Research Grant Program, and the RAND Institute collaboration.